valentyn1boreiko/DVCEs/readme.md

 # **Diffusion Visual Counterfactual Explanations**

-Welcome to the codebase for our NeurIPS submission *Diffusion Visual Counterfactual Explanations.* We will show you how to generate DVCEs on the selected (and you can choose the targets yourselves) ImageNet images with the multiple norm robust model Madry + FT and two SOTA non-robust models Swin-T and ConvNeXt.
+Welcome to the codebase for our NeurIPS submission *Diffusion Visual Counterfactual Explanations.* We will show you how to generate DVCEs on the selected (and you can choose the targets yourselves) ImageNet images with the multiple norm robust model Madry + FT and two SOTA **non-robust** models Swin-T and ConvNeXt.

-## Examples of DVCEs for the ConvNeXt classifier
+## Examples of DVCEs for the **non-robust** ConvNeXt classifier

 <p align="center">
   <img src="image_examples/0.png" />